Liability Car Insurance

 Limits of liability car insurance

 What are the Limits of Liability Car Insurance?
-Basically, liability car insurance pays the expenses of a driver who hits another person or causes property damage.
+Liability car insurance pays the expenses of a driver who hits another person or causes property damage.
 The limits of liability car insurance vary from state to state.
 Most states have a minimum liability coverage requirement, such as $15,000 per person per accident.
 However, you can set the limit of your coverage to a higher amount if you want.
 Here are some of the most common coverage limits.

 Liability coverage pays for property damage or serious injuries to another person in the event of an accident.
 The minimum liability limit in New York is $25,000/$50000 for one person and $50000/$100,000 for two or more people.
 In other states, the limit can be higher.
 In other states, the limits of liability are higher.
 Nevertheless, liability coverage is still vital to protect you and other drivers.
 Make sure you have the proper limits on your coverage.